The Richard C. Davis Story

 “Did you guys order a pizza?”

-During the late 1960’s Richard was the proud owner of three pizza stores in Detroit, Michigan known as RC’s Pizza.
-On the evening of June 17, 1969, Richard was attacked during a pizza delivery run.
-As he pulled up to the house he noticed all the lights were off.
-He crossed the sidewalk he asked out the now famous phrase “Did you guys order a pizza?”
-He heard a voice reply “Yeah, bring it around back.”
-Calmly, he pulled out a .22 revolver from his waistband and concealed it beneath the pizza boxes.
+Calmly, he pulled out his .22 revolver from his waistband and concealed it beneath the pizza boxes.
 He walked around the side of the dark house to find three men standing in a “V” formation.
-The man in the center was pointing a nickel plated automatic right at his face.
+The man in the center was pointing a nickel-plated automatic at his face.
 Richard’s eyes fixated on the man’s hand.
-As it tightened around the trigger, Richard fired the first shot from under the pizza boxes striking the assailant in the jaw.
-A shoot out ensued and Richard emerged victorious with four hits out of six shots.
+As it tightened around the trigger, Richard fired from under the pizza boxes, striking the assailant in the jaw.
+A shootout ensued, and Richard emerged victorious with four hits out of six shots.

-Richard jokes that he beat two men in a gun fight, unfortunately he was fighting three at the time.
-Two of the three assailants were shot and badly injured while Richard took two shots: one penetrated deep in the back of his thigh, the other glanced off the bow of his glasses and lodged just above his temple.
+Two of the three assailants were shot and badly injured, while Richard took two shots himself: one penetrated deep in the back of his thigh, and the other glanced off the bow of his glasses and gashed his temple.

 “If this works it could save a thousand men in the next ten years.
 If it doesn’t, they will die as I will.”